Massimu/Python-Challenge/README.md

   2- Choose a particle at random and make a trial change in its position.

-  3- Compute \Delta E, the change in the potential energy of the system due to the trial move.
+  3- Compute ΔE, the change in the potential energy of the system due to the trial move.

-  4- If \Delta E is less than or equal to zero, accept the new configuration.
+  4- If ΔE is less than or equal to zero, accept the new configuration.

-  5- If \Delta E is positive, compute the quantity w = exp(-\Delta E)/KT.
+  5- If ΔE is positive, compute the quantity w = exp(-ΔE)/KT.

   6- Generate a uniform random number r in the unit interval [0,1].